trumbitta/williamghelfi/_posts/2013-06-28-why-you-should-submit-your-first-pull-request-now.markdown

 </figure>

-I started to look around for solutions, and I found a beautiful [implementation by Brad Frost](https://github.com/bradfrost/this-is-responsive/blob/gh-pages/patterns/layout-offcanvas-right.html).
+I started to look around for solutions, and I found a beautiful [implementation by Brad Frost](http://codepen.io/bradfrost/full/GybaF).

 I already had started to dig into Bootstrap 3, so I decided to try to code my own off canvas inspired by the one by Brad Frost and in a few days I [opened the pull request](https://github.com/twbs/bootstrap/pull/6565).

-Months passed, great and humbling feedback came from mdo and fat, the work went on, the pull request was closed and a [new one was opened](https://github.com/twbs/bootstrap/pull/7799) sporting a different approach.
+Months passed, great and humbling feedback came from mdo and fat, the work went on, the pull request was closed and I [opened a new one](https://github.com/twbs/bootstrap/pull/7799) based on a different approach.

 I had a great time, learned a lot, and finally - to my greatest joy - the pull request was merged into the codebase of Bootstrap 3 with a much deserved refining intervention by mdo.